 1. Clean Your PC

 There are a few ways to keep the inside and outside of your computer clean.
-You can use a dust rag and a disposable compressed air duster to keep debris off of the interior and exterior.
+You can use a dust rag and a disposable compressed air duster to clean debris from the interior and exterior.
 You can also open the casing to carefully vacuum around the fans and other hardware components.

 2. Replace Your Thermal Paste

-There are times when an overheating issue can be easily solved by removing the old layer of thermal paste and adding a new one.
-This is what transfers the heat from your CPU to the cooler, and when it dries up your CPU temp can increase.
+There are times when an overheating issue can easily be solved by removing the old layer of thermal paste and adding a new one.
+Thermal paste is what transfers the heat from your CPU to the cooler, and when it dries up your CPU temp can increase.
 Most thermal pastes will need to be replaced after three years.

 3. Purchase a New CPU Cooler

 If you are still having trouble cooling down your computer, it might be time for some new fans with a new cooler.
 Many pre-installed CPU coolers are not able to handle a device’s consistent use, so replacing them can help stop your device from overheating.
-You can also easily install a water cooling solution in addition to your fans, or even in place of them.
+You can also easily install a water-cooling solution in addition to your fans, or even in place of them.

 4. Use a Laptop Stand

 An effective way to increase airflow and protect your device is to use a laptop stand.
 Laptop stands hold your computer at the optimal angle for staying cool.
 Plus, these hard, flat surfaces allow for air circulation and limit heat build-up.

-If you have an old computer that is constantly running too hot, it might be time to perform some of these basic checks.
-Consistent monitoring of CPU temps can prevent early retirement of your computer.
-Unfortunately, if you cannot seem to lower the temperature no matter what you do, then it might be time to invest in premium protection services, new parts or even a new computer.
+If you have a computer that is constantly overheating, it might be time to perform some of these basic checks.
+Consistently monitoring CPU temps can prevent early retirement of your computer.
+Unfortunately, if you cannot seem to lower your CPU temp, then it might be time to invest in premium protection services, new parts or even a new computer.